 Eligibility for Plant Varieties Protection

-Under the Schedule of the Plant Varieties Protection Act (Cap 232A), there are currently 15 plant genera and species that are eligible for protection.
+With effect from 30 July 2014, Singapore has expanded the scope of its Plant Varieties Protection Act (Cap 232A) to include all genera and species.
 The new plant variety must meet the following criteria in order to enjoy protection:

 The variety has not been sold or disposed of, by or with the consent of the breeder